Meg Webster: Sculpture

 Maintaining her preference for large scale works, Webster's sculptures are as dramatic and monumental as her installations.
 Although her sculptures generally pertain to environmental themes and incorporate natural materials, her pieces are sometimes composed of controlled geometric forms.
 Webster often turns to a certain roster of forms – cones, gates, hollows, beds, and rings – when creating her sculptures.
 Stick Spiral, created for the Panza Collection and later bequeathed to the Guggenheim Museum, consists of a simple spiral shape created solely from branches.
 The clean geometry is interrupted by the chaotic arrangement of branches, yet the piece remains contemplative rather than aggressive.
-Untitled (1990), part of the Western Washington University Public Sculpture Collection, consists of a low-lying copper planter with Cloudberry slowly descending in a conical shape back into the earth, combining minimalist vocabulary with an ecological concern.
+Untitled (also known as Lifted Conical Depression) (1990), part of the Western Washington University Public Sculpture Collection, consists of a low-lying copper planter with Cloudberry slowly descending in a conical shape back into the earth, combining minimalist vocabulary with an ecological concern.

 In 2008, Meg Webster exhibited a selection of her smaller sculptures at Paula Cooper Gallery in New York City.
 One of the most remarkable pieces was “Melted Weapon Box,” a seemingly unassuming small metal box atop a white column.
 Next to the open box was a photograph of a life-size M-4 assault rifle, the original material for the box.
 Webster melted the weapon down to create the small cube; the presentation of the box itself does not seem an atypical choice for her, but the relation to a vehicle of violence is unique to her body of work.